smart-on-fhir/cumulus/docs/nlp/index.md

 Those calls to `etl.*` are calls to the internal NLP support code that the task does not have to re-invent.

-And with that relatively low level of complexity (though finding the right prompt can be hard), you've got a study task that you can run over all your institution's clinical notes.
+And with that relatively low level of complexity (though developing the best prompt can be its own challenge and is out of scope for this document), you've got a study task that you can run over all your institution's clinical notes.

 ## Available NLP Strategies